scrum-1/horosim/docs/Installation.md

 The recommended installation is to use the provided installer, only attempt to follow the advanced installation if you are a developer.

 #### Basic installation
-Doanload the installer from [here](https://www.dropbox.com/s/i1m1ydk95hfnojd/HoRoSim_Installer.exe?dl=0).
+Download the installer from [here](https://www.dropbox.com/s/i1m1ydk95hfnojd/HoRoSim_Installer.exe?dl=0).
 Before running the installer, be sure that the Arduino IDE is installed.
 Follow the installer, which will install a g++ compiler, HoRoSim source files and the glut libraries.
 Be sure to select the Arduino´s sketchbook folder as installation directory, and press yes to install the compiler and to add it to the PATH environmental variable. **Do not modify the g++ installer options.
 If you change the architecture or the installation folder, HoRoSim will not work!**

 #### Advanced installation (not recommended)

 This section provides the steps to install and c++ compiler, glut libraries and the HoRoSim source code in Windows.
 Another option would be to use the WSL.
-If you do that, install WSL and follow the linux instructions.
+If you do that, install WSL and follow the Linux instructions.
 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you have a guide to install WSL. **Note: WSL2 will not work!
 The programs communicate through TCP/IP communications and all of them need to run in the same IP).**

 If you prefer to install the compiler and libraries in Windows, follow the following steps.